ditojs/dito/docs/model-scopes.md

 ## Differences to Objection.js

 - Objection.js doesn't inherit and merge scope definitions.
-- In Objection.js, `scopes` are basically called `namedFilters`.
-But Dito.js' scopes do a few things more than Objection.js' named filters:
+- In Objection.js, `scopes` are basically called `modifiers` (previously called named filters).
+But Dito.js' scopes do a few things more than Objection.js'
+  modifiers:
   - Dito.js scopes can be eager-applied.
   - Defined `default scopes are automatically eager-applied to find queries.
   - Dito.js scopes can be query objects rather than filter methods that are converted to methods through Dito.js' `QueryBuilder.find(query)`.